Tesla Full Self-Driving in Europe: Netherlands, Lithuania and Rollout Tracker (2026)

 The SEO Reality: “FSD in Europe” Is Not One Search Intent

-People searching for Tesla FSD in Europe usually want one of four answers:
+People searching for Tesla FSD in Europe usually want one of five answers:

 “Is Tesla FSD approved in Europe?”

 Partially.
-It is approved for use in the Netherlands.
+It is approved or recognized for use in the Netherlands and Lithuania.
 It is not automatically approved across Europe.

-“Can I use FSD in Germany, France, Spain, Italy, Poland or Lithuania?”
+“Can I use FSD in Germany, France, Spain, Italy, Poland or Belgium?”

-As of April 26, 2026, the reliable public answer is: not yet broadly confirmed by Tesla or RDW.
+As of May 22, 2026, the reliable public answer is: not yet broadly confirmed by Tesla or those local regulators.
 Watch Tesla’s support pages and local regulatory announcements.

 “Can I cross the border with FSD active?”